 Course content may take a few minutes to display fully.

-This course is intended for an interprofessional audience, including dietitians, health educators, and fitness professionals.
+This course is intended for multiple professions, including dietitians, health educators, and fitness professionals.

 Course Originally Released on: